Who is hosting SNL tonight?

-SNL: Who is hosting tonight and what time is Saturday Night Live on?
+SNL: Who is hosting this week and what time is Saturday Night Live on?

 Saturday Night Live will welcome Selena Gomez as its next host.